[Looking for Charlie's main web site?]

 Obtaining the JVM update, from Oracle

-And while you DO need to sign in there to obtain the Java 17, 11 and 8 download files, an account is free.
-(The updates for Java 21 and above do NOT require a login on the Oracle site.
-Java 21 updates will get updates until Sept 2026--a year after Java 25 was released, and Java 25 will get them until Sep 2028, a year after the next LTS is expected to be released.)
-All this has to do with licensing of Java, which is beyond the scope of this post to discuss, but it is indicated on the download pages.
+Note that those updates for Java 21 and above do NOT require a login on the Oracle site.
+Java 21 updates will get updates until Sept 2026--a year after Java 25 was released, and Java 25 will get them until Sep 2028, a year after the next LTS is expected to be released.
+(Java licensing matters are beyond the scope of this post to discuss, but see links offered there for more.)

 Obtaining the JVM update, from Adobe